 Every year I make my daughters a handmade ornament and most years they make me one as well.
 There is something so special about ornaments that are made by hand.
 As you can imagine, our Christmas tree doesn’t look like one you would find in a department store.

 Nope, most of the decorations were made by someone with love.
 This year I thought it might be fun to make some ornaments with my daughters.
-So, I created a simple paper house ornament template.
+So, I created a paper house template.
 These paper house ornaments are a fantastic way to make use of old Christmas cards and other recyclables.

 Paper House Ornament Template